Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have scored at least 77 points -- this matchup's over/under -- just twice this season.
+- Western Kentucky has combined with its opponents to put up more than 77 points just two times this season.

-- Florida International's games have gone over 77 points in two opportunities this season.
+- Florida International and its opponents have combined to score more than 77 points in two games this season.

-- The combined points per game average of the two teams, 68.6, is 8.4 points fewer than Saturday's over/under.
+- The two teams combine to score 68.6 points per game, 8.4 less than the over/under in this contest.

 - The 72.1 combined points per game that these two squads have allowed this season are 4.9 fewer than the 77 over/under in this contest.

-- The average total in Hilltoppers games this season is 63.8, 13.2 points fewer than Saturday's total of 77 .
+- The Hilltoppers and their opponents score an average of 63.8 points per game, 13.2 fewer than Saturday's total.

-- The 77 total in this game is 21.5 points higher than the 55.5 average total in Panthers games this season.
+- The 55.5 PPG average total in Panthers games this season is 21.5 points fewer than this game's over/under.

 Western Kentucky Stats and Trends

-- Western Kentucky has played six games, with three wins against the spread.

-- Western Kentucky's games this year have gone over the total in four out of five opportunities (80%).
+- Western Kentucky's games this year have hit the over on four of five set point totals (80%).

-- When Western Kentucky records more than 36.8 points, it is 1-1 against the spread and 2-1 overall.
+- Western Kentucky is 1-1 against the spread and 2-1 overall in games when it records more than 36.8 points.

-- Western Kentucky is 1-2 against the spread and 2-2 overall when the team churns out more than 482.0 yards.
+- When Western Kentucky picks up over 482.0 yards, the team is 1-2 against the spread and 2-2 overall.

 - The Hilltoppers have turned the ball over six times this season, three more turnovers than the Panthers have forced (3).